 4.1 The institution employs a deliberate set of quality-assurance processes in both academic and non-academic areas, including new curriculum and program approval processes, periodic program review, assessment of student learning, and other forms of ongoing evaluation.
 These processes include: collecting, analyzing, and interpreting data; tracking learning results over time; using comparative data from external sources; and improving structures, services, processes, curricula, pedagogy, and learning results.

 The Faculty Senate has the responsibility for approving and reviewing all undergraduate degree programs through the Committee for the Review of Undergraduate Majors.
 New degree programs at both the undergraduate and graduate level are reviewed and approved by the Senate as a whole.
 Annual reports for these committees are linked below.
 As part of the ongoing review process, departments and programs are asked to complete self-studies that include curriculum assessment, feedback from current and former students, national rankings when available, research grant volume and so forth.
 As an example, the guidelines for self-study published by the School of Humanities and Sciences are linked here.
 The Senate also has the authority to review and renew general education requirements and the programs associated with this.
 In 2008, the Introduction to the Humanities program underwent review.
 In 2010, a committee appointed by the Provost and Vice Provost for Undergraduate Education was appointed to review all of the requirements in undergraduate education (SUES Report).
+The Breadth Governance Board oversees and implements the general education requirements for undergraduates.
 Some of our schools have periodic reviews for their own accreditation (e.g., Law, Business, Medicine, Education and Engineering).
 The data collected for their reviews are used by senior leadership to assess student success and make necessary improvements.

 Our IR&DS group collects and analyzes a large volume of data.
 Some of it is publicly available; some provided to senior leadership (deans, president and provost) for decision making.
-The statistics book and yearly population reports are such sources of information.
+A number of findings and reports are available here.
 The IR&DS Mission Statement can be viewed here.

 4.2 The institution has institutional research capacity consistent with its purposes and characteristics.
 Data are disseminated internally and externally in a timely manner, and analyzed, interpreted, and incorporated in institutional review, planning, and decision-making.
 Periodic reviews are conducted to ensure the effectiveness of the institutional research function and the suitability and usefulness of the data generated.

-We have 10 staff in the central University office dedicated to research and analysis: Institutional Research and Decision Support.
+We have 22 staff in the central University office dedicated to research and analysis: Institutional Research and Decision Support.
 There are also institutional research staff in the Office of Admission and Financial Aid and in the Office of Development/Stanford Alumni Association.
-In addition to these staff in central units, many schools also have staff dedicated to institutional research on their units–in all we have as many as 15 positions dedicated to institutional research.
+In addition to these staff in central units, many schools also have staff dedicated to institutional research on their units.

-Our University-wide efforts include annual distribution of statistics about the university; department profiles; participation in data collection efforts through consortia (COFHE, AAUDE) and distribution of these data to a more limited group of administrators; participation in national surveys such as the report of the National Research Council reviewing graduate programs and finally the course evaluation process that is used in the faculty promotion and salary setting processes.
+Our University-wide efforts include annual distribution of data about the university; participation in data collection efforts through consortia (COFHE, AAUDE) and distribution of these data to a more limited group of administrators; participation in national surveys such as the report of the National Research Council reviewing graduate programs and the AAU 2019 Survey on Sexual Assault and Harrassment and finally the course evaluation process that is used in the faculty promotion and salary setting processes.

 4.3 Leadership at all levels, including faculty, staff, and administration, is committed to improvement based on the results of inquiry, evidence, and evaluation.
 Assessment of teaching, learning, and the campus environment—in support of academic and co-curricular objectives—is undertaken, used for improvement, and incorporated into institutional planning processes.